nicnosis/iu-courses/fa19/j363/assignments/hw2.md

  * Follow conventions described in class and in the reading _(e.g., do not capitalize tags, use quotation marks when specifying an attribute)_

 #### HTML
-Changes to HTML be minimal.
-Here are things you'll probably do:
+Things you'll want to do:

 1. Create a &lt;link&gt; tag in the `<head>` to import your `styles.css`
+2. Group related content with `<section>` or `<div>` tags.
-2. Assign classes or ids to elements as you need.
+3. Assign classes or ids to elements as you need.
 There is no right/wrong way to do this; use your intuition.
-3. Use the classes or ids as selectors in your CSS.
+4. Use the classes or ids as selectors in your CSS.

+For about.html:

+1. Make a new file, call it `about.html`
+2. Save it and start typing `html`, Atom will allow you to auto-complete and fill in the basic structure of an HTMl page
+3. Include your image
+4. Include your narrative

 ##### example
 ###### _index.html_ :